-History of Dr Harry Angelman and Angelman Syndrome:
+The History of Dr Harry Angelman and Angelman Syndrome

-In the early 1960’s, three disabled children were examined by Angelman; although their disabilities differed, he felt that there was a common cause.
-The diagnosis was purely clinical because, despite technical investigations which today are more refined, he was unable to establish scientific proof that the children all had the same condition.
+In the early 1960’s, three disabled children were examined by Angelman.
+Although their disabilities differed, he felt that there was a common cause.
+Despite technical investigations, which today are more refined, the diagnosis was purely clinical because he was unable to establish scientific proof that the children all had the same condition.

 An American support group for Angelman syndrome began in 1986.
 The Angelman Research Group (ARG) was created in late 1987 on the cusp of the discovery that the maternal chromosome 15 is a genetic marker for the syndrome.
 The group restructured and officially became the Angelman Syndrome Foundation (ASF) in December of 1991.
 There are now numerous similar associations in many countries worldwide, which offer information and support to the families of affected children.
 They are listed here: Angelman syndrome organisations

 Though Dr Harry Angelman passed away in 1996, his wife, Audrey Angelman, continued supporting families and promoting awareness of Angelman Syndrome until she passed away in 1999.
 Audrey was instrumental in the establishment of the first International Angelman Syndrome Organisation (IASO).
-It has since been dissolved, but more recently new collaborative ventures have been initiated to promote global research and networking.
+Although it has since been dissolved, more recent collaborative ventures have been initiated to promote global research and networking.

-In 2013, a new informal collective of AS organisations from many countries around the world joined forces to commemorate our inaugural International Angelman Day – to be held annually on 15th February.
+In 2013, an informal collective of AS organisations from many countries around the world joined forces to commemorate our inaugural International Angelman Day – to be held annually on 15th February.